gsamokovarov/grunt-init-backbone-plugin/README.md

 git clone --recursive https://github.com/gsamokovarov/grunt-init-backbone-plugin.git ~/.grunt-init/backbone-plugin
 ```

-Don't forget the `--recursive` flag, it is important for the project skeleton to include the required submodules.
+Don't forget the `--recursive` flag!
+It is important for the project skeleton to include the required submodules.

 _(Windows users, see [the documentation][grunt-init] for the correct destination directory path)_